yogsototh/yblog/content/Scratch/en/blog/Haskell-the-Hard-Way.md

 For example, you can read and write a file in any function.
 Whether a file exists or not is a difference in the possible states that the world can take.

-In Haskell this state is not hidden.
+In Haskell the current state of the world is not hidden.
 Rather, it is _explicitly_ said that `main` is a function that _potentially_ changes the state of the world.
 Its type is then something like: